esadakman/reactjs-personal-app-frontend/README.md

 - This is the frontend side of my personal list app project.
 - I used django rest framework for backend.
-  ##### You can see my backend project from [here](https://github.com/esadakman/django-personal-app-backend) 👈
+  ##### You can see the backend side of this project from[here](https://github.com/esadakman/django-personal-app-backend) 👈

 ## Description

 - The welcome page will be the login page and the user will not be able to access other pages without login
 - Company personnel who have logged into the system will be able to see the company's departments on the home page and the personnel working under that section in detail.
 - There will be update delete and add personal buttons for the personnel who are staff.
-And these personnel will be able to add new personnel to the list, update and delete them.
+And these personnel will be able to add new personnel to the list and update them.
+- Only superusers will have the authority to delete staff.
 - For the register page, we used the formik-yup library in accordance with our backend.
 - When the user logs in, we will send the token information, username and is_staff values to sessionStorage.
 - I used the window.btoa() and window.atob() methods while assigning and withdrawing the token to the storage.